adjuststack

 Summary

-is an optimization applied when the method empty?
+opt_empty_p is an optimization applied when the method empty? is called

 on a String, Array or a Hash.
 This optimization can be applied because Ruby